 Ernst Toch (7 December 1887, Vienna, Austria - 1 October, 1964, Los Angeles, Calif.) was an Austrian-American composer and teacher.

-At a young age, Toch taught himself piano and studied musical notation with a local violinist.
+Led to believe a career as a composer was not feasible by his father, Toch pursued medical studies at the University of Vienna from 1906-09.
+However, at a young age, he taught himself piano and studied musical notation with a local violinist.
 He began writing chamber music in his mid-teens.
-Toch studied music at the Frankfurt Conservatory in Frankfurt, Germany, after winning the prestigious Mozart Prize.
+His amateur compositions won the prestigious Mozart Prize in 1909 and a scholarship to study music formally for the first time at the Hoch Conservatory in Frankfurt.
 World War I put Toch’s career on hold; he resumed his musical career after the armistice, joining Paul Hindemith, Ernst Krenek, and others as the leading composers of the new German school of composition.

 Works for Winds